-State-of-the-Art Update on Long COVID: Pathogenesis Management, Clinical Trial Updates, and Patient Perspective
+State-of-the-Art Update on Long COVID and HIV: Pathogenesis, Management, Clinical Trial Updates, and a Patient Perspective

-State-of-the-Art Update on Long COVID: Pathogenesis Management, Clinical Trial Updates, and Patient Perspective
+State-of-the-Art Update on Long COVID and HIV: Pathogenesis, Management, Clinical Trial Updates, and a Patient Perspective

 Registration Details